cetceeve/ExploreDH/src/scripts/readme.md

 ## Architecture

-The Parser's code strictly follows the procedural programming paradigma.
+The Parser's code mostly follows the procedural programming paradigma.
 I decided to do it this way, because i expected very little event driven communication between the different parts of the code.
 I was also interested in how the code would develop without the help of instance or even class variables.
 Did i regret it?
 A little.
 Was it difficult?
 Somewhat.
 Would i do it again?
 Probably not.
 I focused on having a little amount of global variables and using constants carefully.
+For the `spacy_adapter` and `parser_keyword_similarity` I choose to write classes, because both modules profited heavily from having an internal state.